Infrastructure as Code: Automated Deployments with Ansible

 with compatibility between Apple’s new ARM-based chips and our server’s

-for a Rasberry Pi from a regular PC, or vice-versa.
+for a Raspberry Pi from a regular PC, or vice versa.

 It does no harm in any case. |